kraqenbtc/kumabotv2/QUICKSTART.md

-# Kumbo Quick Start Guide
+# kumbo Quick Start Guide

+Welcome to kumbo!
+This guide will help you get your grid trading bot up and running quickly.

 ## 🚀 Getting Started